Aetherinox/csf-firewall/README.md

 - Exploit checks
 - Account modification tracking – sends alerts if an account entry is modified, e.g. if the password is changed or the login shell
 - Shared syslog aware
-- Messenger Service – Allows you to redirect connection requests from blocked IP addresses to preconfigured text and html pages to inform the visitor that they have been blocked in the firewall.
+- Messenger Service – Allows you to redirect connection requests from blocked IP addresses to pre-configured text and html pages to inform the visitor that they have been blocked in the firewall.
 This can be particularly useful for those with a large user base and help process support requests more efficiently
 - Country Code blocking – Allows you to deny or allow access by ISO Country Code
 - Port Flooding Detection – Per IP, per Port connection flooding detection and mitigation to help block DOS attacks
 - WHM root access notification (cPanel servers only)